 Nasturtium seeds are the edible, peppery seeds that form after nasturtium flowers.
 Pickled nasturtium seeds are a delicious alternative to capers.
 They are perfect for salads, pasta or any recipe that uses capers.

-Nasturtiums are a beautiful flowering vine.
-With their large seeds and prolific nature, they are easy to grow.
+Nasturtiums are beautiful flowering vines.
+With their large seeds and prolific nature, they are easy to grow (affiliate link).
 The only trick to nasturtiums is that they generally succumb to aphids around mid-summer… however, I view this as a bonus, since it means they’re keeping the aphids off of my other plants!

-All parts of the nasturtium are edible, with a peppery flavour.
+All parts of the nasturtium are edible and have a sharp, peppery flavour.

-- Add the leaves and flowers to your summer salad.
+- Add the leaves and flowers to your summer salads.

-- Use the flowers as a garnish for everything from pasta to a potato salad.
+- Use the flowers as a garnish for everything from pasta to potato salad.

 - Save the largest seeds for planting the next year.
 Allow them to dry out completely, then store them in an envelope with your other seeds.